shivam6225/shivam6225/README.md

 - 👋 Hi, I’m @shivam6225
-- 👀 I’m interested in various types of programming language and web development
+- 👀 I’m interested in various types of programming language and web development.
+I aspire to be a Data Scientist
 - 🌱 I’m currently learning C/C++/Python
 - 📫 How to reach me shivampahariya6225@gmail.com